Skip to content

 I learned this the hard way early on.
 I showed up to a leadership meeting with what I thought was a perfectly prepared proposal (data, slides, the whole thing) and it died in under five minutes.
 Not because the idea was bad but because I’d skipped the part where you talk to people before the room decides.
 A Japanese colleague pulled me aside afterward and explained, gently, that the meeting was never where the decision was going to happen.

-The meeting isn’t where the decision happens
+Where the decision actually happens

 In most North American companies you bring a proposal to a meeting where people discuss it, there’s debate, and a decision gets made.
 The meeting is the decision point.